 A complete version of the work and all supplemental materials in an appropriate standard electronic format is deposited in online repository which is supported and maintained by an academic institution, scholarly society, government agency, or other well-established organization that seeks to enable open access, unrestricted distribution, inter operability, and long-term archiving.

-We are committed to permanent availability, accessibility and preservation of scholarly research.
+We are committed to permanent availability, accessibility and preservation of content.

 As a member of Portico (a community-supported digital archive), we archive our digital publications with them.
 We submit our digital publications to British Library (National Library of United Kingdom).